-Three Wishes for Cinderella (Tri orisky pro Popelku)
+Three Wishes for Cinderella (Tri orisky pro Popelku) Review

 A charming wintry diversion, the 1973 Czech take on the Cinderella legend has a splendid Eastern European quality to it.
 Three Wishes for Cinderella (Tri onski pro Popelku) looks and sounds very much like a film of its time and place.
 As directed by Václav Vorlícek, it has a thick, filmic sheen in appearance that's further highlighted by the snow-covered and forested setting.
 The instrumental music is too quaint to be shrill.
 And the beloved and familiar story is a classic of the fairy tale genre.
 Disney it's not, but there are virtues here you'd never find in American animation.